Saturday, April 11, 2015

 One runner brought a Smiley balloon

-Another proof that it was going to be a good run-- all of us runners were lucky to have this colorful sunrise.
+Another proof that it was going to be a good run-- all of us runners were lucky to have this colorful and lovely sunrise.
 I just love a great sunrise.
 It's a promise of an awesome day ahead.

 Sunrise during the LA Marathon 2015